 Flexible (able to adapt to variety of situations)

 Previous early childhood experience is not required but the willingness to learn and grow.

 Enjoys interacting with young children (infant through third grade)

 Continued employment is based on whether you are attending college courses.

 - Adhere to the Licensing Rules for Child Care Centers

 - Be willing to work off site from the campus of the University of Michigan-Flint

 It is preferred that individuals have education related to early childhood, nursing, psychology, social work or related fields

 - Experience working with young children

-If hired an out-of-pocket TB Test (required every two years) along with a criminal record check and a suspected abuse clearance PRIOR to working with children are expected.
+If hired an out-of-pocket TB Test along with a criminal record check through LARA Fingerprinting system PRIOR to working with children are expected.
 Each semester employees are asked to complete 12 paid professional development hours through in-service trainings, conferences and workshops suggested on a regular basis.
 Early childhood classes count toward these required training hours.